dwmkerr/ark-demo/demos/pr-review-workflow/README.md

     --from-literal=accessKey="${username}" \
     --from-literal=secretKey="${password}"

+# We're going to configure argo to point to minio.
+This requires the namespace
+# qualified service name.
+This little snippet is janky - we're grabbing the kube
+# context namespace (as all the other commands in this script don't use '-n' we
+# are essentially doing everything in the current context namespace).
+# Get that namespace - we need it for the service URL used in the S3 config
+# below.
+namespace="$(kubectl config view --minify -o jsonpath='{.contexts[0].context.namespace}')"
+namespace="${namespace:-default}"

 # Create artifact repository configmap for argo workflows.
+# This configures Argo to store workflow artifacts in MinIO.
 cat <<EOF | kubectl apply -f -
 apiVersion: v1
 kind: ConfigMap